-COURSE WORK We will be making regular use of computers to help us visualize information that can be obtained from differential equations, which includes approximating their solution numerically and representing them graphically.
-We will primarily use Matlab, but occasionally we will also use the included textbook CD-rom, web-based Java applets and possibly computer algebra systems like Mathematica.
-I expect a lot of participation in class from students and will facilitate this through the use of daily class formats (worksheets), group work, in-class computer exercises, abbreviated lectures and online communication.

-- HOMEWORK Homework should be completed neatly.
+- COURSE WORK We will be making regular use of computers to help us visualize information that can be obtained from differential equations, which includes approximating their solution numerically and representing them graphically.
+We will often use the textbook's software package (DETools), web-based Java applets and occasionally a computer algebra system like Mathematica.
+(See the Resources section of the Course Website for a list.) - PARTICIPATION I expect (a lot of) participation in class from every student in the class and will facilitate this through the use of daily class formats (worksheets), group work, in-class computer exercises, abbreviated lectures and online communication.
+One strategy I use to encourage student engagement is to use "classroom voting" using electronic devices known as clickers.
+The goal of classroom voting is to encourage participation by all members of the class and to foster a class environment where all students are engaging with the concepts and ideas in the class; one of my teaching goals is to foster a classroom in which students realize that they can (and do) learn the course ideas from each other and not just from the professor and class materials. - HOMEWORK Homework should be completed neatly.
 Before the beginning of each week you will be given the homework problems for that week.
 Homework should be done after every class but will only be collected once a week.
 Homework should be written legibly and multiple pages should be stapled together with the student's name on each page.
 You are strongly encouraged to work on homework with your classmates.
 Whatever you hand in must represent your own understanding of the material.
-Copying homework is cheating and will be dealt with accordingly. - QUIZZES There will be various kinds of quizzes in this class: take-home quizzes, in-class quizzes, reading quizzes, bonus quizzes.
-Your ten (or possibly 15) highest quiz scores will count towards your Quiz grade (200 points total). - TESTS There will be two (2) mid-term exams in this course.
-The mid-terms are currently scheduled for Friday October 8 and Friday November 12.
+Copying homework is cheating and will be dealt with accordingly. - QUIZZES There will be various kinds of quizzes in this class: take-home quizzes, in-class quizzes, reading quizzes, and bonus quizzes. - TESTS There will be two (2) mid-term tests in this course.
+The mid-terms are currently scheduled for Friday October 11 and Friday November 22nd.
 These dates are subject to change until 1 week before the scheduled date.
-You may not be excused from a test without notifying me at least 1 week before the scheduled test date. - FINAL EXAM The final exam is scheduled for Monday December 13 from 6:30pm-9:30pm.

-GRADES Your course grade will be composed of the following:
+You may not be excused from a test without notifying me at least 1 week before the scheduled test date. - FINAL EXAM The final exam is scheduled for Monday December 9th from 6:30pm-9:30pm. - GRADES Your course grade will be composed of the following: - Homework and Participation 20% - Two (2) Tests 20% (10 % each) - Quizzes 20% - Course Project 20% - (Cumulative) Final Exam 20 % - PROJECT There will be more information given to you about the Course Project within the first two weeks of the semester.